exercism/java/go/raindrops/README.md

 - 30 has both 3 and 5 as factors, but not 7, so the result would be "PlingPlang".
 - 34 is not factored by 3, 5, or 7, so the result would be "34".

-The raindrops.go "stub file" contains only one line with the correct package name and nothing more.
-This will be the usual pattern for future exercises.
-You will need to figure out the function signature(s).

-One way to figure out the function signature(s) is to look at the corresponding \*\_test.go file.
-It will show the package level functions(s) that the test will use to verify the solution.

 ## Source

 ### Created by